onestardao/WFGY/ProblemMap/Twin_Atlas/implementation-plan.md

 It now has:

 - a public engine identity
+- a runtime documentation spine
-- a Bridge specification layer
+- a Bridge clarification layer
+- an evidence surface
-- a demo proof surface
+- a demo surface
-- a runtime surface
+- a figure surface
-- a coupling-flow definition
-- a growing documentation stack that already behaves like a real product skeleton
+- a growing public doc stack that already behaves like a real product skeleton

 That means the project now needs a real implementation plan.